VicAdri/Data-Cleaning-in-SQL---Nashville-Housing-Data-/README.md

 This is a data with over 56000 rows from the year 2013 to 2019 for cleaning project using SQL server.

-Some of the cleaning processes include:
+Some of the cleaning processes in this project were:

  1. Standardizing Date Format
  2. Populating Null value and updating the results